boxyhq/website/guides/jackson/frameworks/remix.md

 ## Ready to go

-At this stage you are ready to accept SAML users into your app. 🎉
+That's it, your remix app is ready for Single Sign-On. 🎉

 ## Next steps